sobolevn/my-talks/README.md

 This talks showed a motivation behind my idea to add `elixir` to the mix.

-It also covered some basic problems with `elixir` that were on-topic at that point of time.
+It also covered some basic problems with `elixir` that were on-topic at that point in time.